 Quran, Sunna, & Hadith

 According to Muslims, the verses of the Quran, as dictated by the angel to Muhammad, are the words of God and the final revelation of divine truth to humanity.
 After Muhammad’s death, these revelations were compiled in the form of a book by his father-in-law Abu Bakr (r.
 632- 634 CE as the first caliph – the successor of the Prophet’s mission and empire) so as to preserve them for future generations.
 In the life of the Prophet, these revelations were written individually on parchment or other materials, and these isolated revelations were later arranged in the sequence dictated by the Prophet to form the Quran.
-Muslims would memorize the verses and recite them (hence one of the translations of Quran is “the recitation”), but it was noted that different Muslims were reciting them in different dialects and so a written form was necessary to preserve the actual words of the Prophet.
+Muslims would memorize the verses and recite them (hence one of the translations of Quran is “the recitation”).
+Later it was noted that different Muslims were reciting the verses in different dialects and so a standardization project was undertaken to preserve the words of the Prophet's message.

 Extreme care was made to prevent any tampering of the text.
 This task was started reluctantly by the immediate successor of Muhammad’s empire – Caliph Abu Bakr (who was afraid to do something the Prophet had not done) and was finalized in the reign of the third caliph – Uthman ibn Affan (r.
 644- 656 CE).
 To Muslims, the Quran can only be properly understood when read – or heard – in the original language.
 Although accurate translations are regarded as acceptable by certain sects, adherents are still encouraged to learn the Quran in the original.